joedicastro/dotfiles/README.md

 are these files under the `$HOME` directory that are hidden and preceded by a dot, AKA __dotfiles__

+## Management

+These configuration files are managed with the tool [GNU Stow](https://www.gnu.org/software/stow) that is not intented originally for this purpose but works pretty well.

+To use this configurations you only have to clone this repository in a directory of your home directory (`~/dotfiles` by default) and then use stow to "install" them, choosing the ones that you want to use.

+For example to use the Vim configuration you only have to do this:

+`$ stow vim`

+and it would create a symlink for `~/.vim` and `~/.vimrc` to the same files/dirs in the `~/dotfiles/vim` folder of this repository.
+Those symbolic links only would be created if not exists previously, in that case I recommend to make a backup of the original files first.

+To remove a configuration is also very easy with stow:

+`$ stow -D vim`

+and it would remove the symbolic links.

+And if you make a git pull to update this repository, you can "reinstall" the configurations to update them.
+Stow would first remove the previous symbolic links and then create the new ones.

+`$ stow -R vim`

+Stow is a package that you can find in the majority of Linux distributions and make the process of test/manage these configurations easier.

 ## Content

 That's the *current content* of this repository, and these are the more remarkable